smaakage85/mlflow/README.md

 ### Custom flavor

-Training and logging a model with a custom model flavor requires more footwork:
+Training and logging a model with a custom model flavor requires more footwork.
+In this case the model developer must implement a model wrapper for the custom model inheriting from the `mlflow.pyfunc.PythonModel` and equip it with specific methods like `load_context()` and `predict()`.
+The model is then trained by invoking:

 ```bash
 python train_custom.py --n_obs 15000
 ```

-In this case the user must define a model wrapper for the custom model inheriting from the `mlflow.pyfunc.PythonModel` equipped with specific methods like `load_context()` and `predict()`.

 ## :shell: Built-in Command-Line Interface